-In the long perspective, XTPL intends to develop its solution for subsequent market segments.
-The company’s technology may be implemented in the semiconductor industry as a sought-after alternative for photolithography and, for example, facilitate the fabrication of innovative anti-counterfeiting solutions, advanced PCBs, functional and effective biosensors and high-performance photovoltaic panels.
+In the long perspective, the company intends to develop its solution for subsequent market segments.
+XTPL technology may be implemented in the above mentioned semiconductor industry also as a sought-after alternative for photolithography and, for example, facilitate the fabrication of innovative anti-counterfeiting solutions, advanced PCBs, functional and effective biosensors and high-performance photovoltaic panels.
 The technological revolution in which the company is to play a vital role is about enabling the production of complex and complicated electronic devices using cost effective and scalable printing methods.

 XTPL is a supplier of advanced technology of ultra-precise printing of nanomaterials.
-It develops and commercializes the technology dedicated to a specific application field, using one of three models:
+It develops and commercializes the technology dedicated to a specific application field, using most optimal model:

 the company develops a technological solution dedicated to a particular application field, which is licensed to a partner who on its basis builds devices that allow the technology to be implemented in a given industry; in this case, the company generates revenue from license fees based on the sale of devices in which developed technology was implemented;